The Label Is Small. The Compliance Risk Is Not.

 Then the translator must balance space and safety.
 If a phrase must be shortened, the core action and hazard meaning must remain intact.

 The review should include line breaks, readability, symbol relationship, typography, and the way a real user reads the label quickly.
+This is where bilingual quality assurance becomes practical risk control, not a final cosmetic check.

 The final label must be clear in practical use, not only correct in a spreadsheet.